Aravind1105/Mission-Control/README.md

 ### Routing

 For authed routes there is a configuration file `./src/core/router/routes.js`.
-Your routes and a navigation entry will be generated.
+Your routes and a nav entry will be generated.

 ```js
 [